safeeras042/Employee-Management-System/README.md

 ## Dashboard Route
 `/dashboard`
-Description: This route leads to the dashboard view, accessible to authenticated and verified users.
+This route leads to the dashboard view, accessible to authenticated and verified users.

 Functionality: